mslinn/sbt-ethereum-docs/docs/tutorial.md

 widely used may publish their ABI on websites like [Etherscan](https://etherscan.io).
 Our Fortune contract has published its ABI there.
 Put its address in the seach field at Etherscan.
 Then look under the "Contract Source" tab to find the ABI.

-To tell `sbt-ethereum` about an ABI you have discovered externally, use the `ethAbiMemorize` command.
+To tell `sbt-ethereum` about an ABI you have discovered externally, use the `ethContractAbiMemorize` command.
 The command itself takes no arguments.
 It will prompt you for the contract address and the ABI, both of which you should copy and paste into your console.
 ```
-eth-command-line ~> ethAbiMemorize
+eth-command-line ~> ethContractAbiMemorize
 Contract address in hex: 0xcf547d5909b3c39e98bb54107f3320f60df01609
 Contract ABI: [{"constant":false,"inputs":[{"name":"fortune","type":"string"}],"name":"addFortune","outputs":[],"payable":false,"type":"function"},{"constant":true,"inputs":[],"name":"drawFortune","outputs":[{"name":"fortune","type":"string"}],"payable":false,"type":"function"},{"inputs":[{"name":"initialFortune","type":"string"}],"payable":false,"type":"constructor"}]
 [info] ABI is now known for the contract at address cf547d5909b3c39e98bb54107f3320f60df01609
 [success] Total time: 43 s, completed Oct 29, 2017 3:34:51 AM
 ```
-Once an ABI has been memorized, it is available forever. `sbt-ethereum` will always know how to interact with this contract (unless you explicitly use `ethAbiForget` to forget it).
+Once an ABI has been memorized, it is available forever. `sbt-ethereum` will always know how to interact with this contract (unless you explicitly use `ethContractAbiForget` to forget it).

 ## Invoking a read-only method